marcpage/ChurchReportSummary/README.md

 Under Reports go to Create a Report.
 Select an existing report or create a new report.
 When the report is shown, if a table does not appear after the report, then refresh the page.

+The tables will be generated based on all fields in the table which are not mostly unique (ie unit, age, etc will be used but name will not be).
+A table will be created for every pair of grouping fields.

 <img width="1156" alt="Screen Shot 2021-04-25 at 11 09 11 AM" src="https://user-images.githubusercontent.com/695749/116000688-e6d0b300-a5b6-11eb-914b-f1410acc3e64.png">